circularfashion

 Perhaps highlighting the reality with the terrifying imposing towers full of fashion waste will help understand the urgency no one wants to see.

-However, these young designers deserve credit for addressing fashion waste and climate change, leading fashion regeneration with creativity and skilful design.
-And so, a positive change for the future.
+In conclusion, these young designers deserve credit for addressing fashion waste and climate change, leading fashion regeneration with creativity and skilful design—paving the way for positive change in the future.